drSever/drSever_data_science/Portfolio/Project_1/README.md

 - Models of logistic regression, random forest, gradient boosting and stacking were trained.
 - Improved model metrics compared to Baseline.
+- the following resources were used for model training: MacBook m1 pro, Google Colab (free), Yandex DataSphere (trial), SaturnCloud (free).
 - project files uploaded to GitHub.